NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/installation.rst.txt

     pip install --pre pyrecodes

 Basic version of pyrecodes does not include dependencies required to run third-party infrastructure simulators to avoid potential dependency issues in case users do not use third-party model APIs.
-However, to install the version of pyrecodes with third-part infrastructure simulators, run the following command:
+However, to install the version of pyrecodes with third-party infrastructure simulators, run the following command:

 .. code-block:: Python